Forgiveness: 7 Steps to Healing After Someone's Hurt You

 We’re all walking around hurting one another.
 Sometimes we can’t deal with our own pain so we act unconsciously and, in turn, hurt those we care about.
 Other times we have to choose to let someone go because their presence in our lives no longer serves us.

 Forgiveness is a concept that seems to be elusive for many of us, and I think it’s because we’re often trying to understand it with the mind.
 Here are a few things to consider and practice if you want to learn to forgive:

 1. You have to want to forgive

 2. remember that Everyone is doing the best they can

 Most people don’t intentionally hurt others.
 Those who do are in deep pain themselves.
-Continuing to come back to this truth is the foundation for forgiveness.
-It helps us see the person's humanity instead of demonizing the one who has hurt us.
+Continuing to come back to this truth helps us see the person's humanity instead of demonizing the one who has hurt us.
 When I am hurt by someone I don’t allow myself to speak or think negatively about them.
-Instead I try to understand what would make them make the choices they have made, and even if I can't understand it I work on trusting that they are doing what's best for them.
+Instead I try to understand what would make them make the choices they have made, and even if I can't understand it, I work on trusting that they are doing what's best for them.